UniversalDependencies/docs/_pcm-dep/dislocated.md

 5	driving	_	_	_	_	0	_	_	_
 ~~~

+The dislocated constituent is realized twice: once in its entirety "fitfy eight percent of accident wey im happen for road", and the second time as "am", the pronominalized constituent plays the role of object for the verb cause:

 ~~~ conllu
 # visual-style 12 3 dislocated	color:blue
 # visual-style 12	bgColor:blue